tcottrell321/kickstarter-analysis/README.md

 In addition, we created a Summary Table with 12 Histogram Bars to see if there was any correlation between the $ Goal of the campaign and its success.
 Further statistical analysis was performed on this data to show Mean, Median, and Std Dev along with IRQ.

-### Challenge 1 Data Analysis
+### Data Analysis
-For the Challenge 1 Analysis the Excel Spreadsheet used for the Module Exercises was filtered then copied into a new spreadsheet called Challenge 1 Worksheet, saved to this repository.
+For the Analysis the Excel Spreadsheet used for the Module Exercises was filtered then copied into a new spreadsheet called Challenge 1 Worksheet, saved to this repository.

 Focusing only on the SubCategory for Play Campaigns, we created the 2 Tabular Summary Tables below followed by 3 additional graphs to continue our analysis.
 From the Summary Tables we can see that Play Campaigns varied in their success from:
 • 0% - 76% with an Average Success Rate of 66% (See Tabular Data and Pie Chart).